mercyikpe/ev-charging-simulation/README.md

 - Calculates total energy consumption
 - theoretical and actual maximum power demand
-- concurrency facto
+- concurrency factor

 #### User Interface:

 - Allows users to set parameters such as the number of charge points, arrival probability multiplier, and car consumption.

-- Displays simulation results and charts for better visualization of data.

 #### Visualization:
 I used a mix of tables and charts to visualize the outputs.

 ##### charts

-- SimulationChart <br />
+- Simulation Chart <br />
 Provide a visualization of the power usage and charging events over time

 ###### Features: